mstoffel1998/VM-Creation-IMP/README.md

 </p>
 <p>
-Step 1 is to create a resource group for both Virtual Machine One and Virtual Machine 2 will be in suring this process.
+Step 1: Create a resource group for both Virtual Machine One and Virtual Machine 2 will be in suring this process.
 </p>
 <br />